Twisted S-Duality: Topological Strings and BCOV Theory

-Our goal in this paper is a mathematical description of how S-duality acts on certain supersymmetry-protected sectors of type IIB string theory and supergravity.
-In this section, we wish to establish a mathematical context for discussing such protected sectors.
-The main setting will be that of \textit{mixed A-B topological strings}, which we introduce in Subsection \ref{sub:mixed}.
-The utility of such a setting is manifold, as there exist rigorous mathematical implementations of many of the manipulations that string theorists know and love.
-Namely, there exist standard procedures for accessing gauge theories living on A/B-branes and for computing the possible deformations of such gauge theories.
+A goal of this paper is to provide a mathematical description of how S-duality acts on certain supersymmetry-protected sectors of type IIB string theory and supergravity.
+In this section, we wish to establish a mathematical context for discussing such protected sectors in terms of topological string theory.

-Having introduced such a framework, we wish to argue that it indeed describes protected sectors of the physical superstring theory.
-In an ideal world, there would be a twisting procedure that takes in the physical superstrings as an input and produces the topological strings we work with as an output.
-Unfortunately, a mathematical codification of such a procedure is currently out of reach, for reasons we touch on later.
-Instead, we will rely on some conjectures of Costello and Li in this direction.

-In \cite{CLSugra} Costello and Li define a class of so-called \textit{twisted supergravity backgrounds} that conjecturally have the feature that the fields of supergravity in perturbation theory around such a background map to the closed string field theory of a topological string theory.
-It is further argued that the gauge theory living on a D-brane coupled to a twisted supergravity background coincides with the gauge theory living on an A/B-brane in the topological string theory and that further deformations of gauge theories living on D-branes can be identified with closed string fields in the topological string.
-We briefly review this story in Subsections \ref{subsub:brane gauge} and \ref{subsub:CO map}.
-In fact, this entire section may be regarded as our exposition of \cite{CLSugra}, so for more details, the reader is advised to refer to the original paper.
+In Subsection \ref{sub:mixed}, we start with a brief mathematical treatment of topological string theory.
+Although this plays a mostly organizational role for our paper, this setting allows us to rigorously describe many maneuvers familiar to string theorists in terms of data attached to a Calabi--Yau category.
+In particular, open string field theory and closed string field theory both arise as natural moduli problems determined by categorical data.

+Then we move on to reviewing the relation between open and closed sectors in Subsection \ref{sub:coupling}; in particular, we discuss that further deformations of gauge theories living on D-branes can be identified with closed string fields in the topological string.

+In Subsection \ref{sub:BCOV}, we introduce a modification of BCOV theory in dimension 2 and 3 as it plays a major role in our later discussion.
+Moreover, we prove that there is a hidden $\SL(2,\Z)$ symmetry on BCOV theory, which we later argue is compatible with expectations for S-duality of a twist of type IIB supergravity (see Theorem \ref{thm:mainequivariance}).